josephatJ/reference-repo/README.md

 DESCRIPTION = Description of the app you want to create (If not supplied name will be used by defualt)

 VERSION = Version of the app you want to create, eg 0.0.0 (If not supplied, default version wil be used by default .i.e.
 0.0.0)

+## Development server

+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200`.
+The app will automatically reload if you change any of the source files.